newtfire/newTutorials/iXMLstart.md

 ## Understanding iXML Symbols and Structure

-**Nonterminals** are the symbols you define with rules - they're the names on the left-hand side of your rules.
+**Nonterminals** are the symbols you define with rules - they're the names on the left-hand side, before the colon.
 They represent patterns or structures in your text that get converted to XML elements.
 For example, if you write:

 ```
 month: "January"; "February"; "March" .